waldronlab/data-science-seminar/week2/README.md

 1. create a .md file by loading R and doing:

-> library(knitr)
+> library(knitr);
 > knit("ISLR_Chapter2.Rmd")

+This could also be done from within RStudio.

 2. This created a file called ISLR_Chapter2.md.
 I renamed this to README.md, then added these extra comments at the top.

-3. Within the /week2 subdirectory, add README.md and
+3. Within the /week2 subdirectory, use `git add` to add README.md and /week2/figure to Github, or do this from within RStudio using the instructions I posted in a video on the home page of this Github.
-/week2/figure.
 Commit and push.
 That's it.

 A built html version of this document is available at http://rpubs.com/lwaldron/islrchapter2